Information for whistleblower

 in accordance with article 13 of EU Regulation 2016/679

-Ca' Foscari University of Venice, as part of its institutional aims and in fulfillment of the obligations set forth in article 13 of the EU Regulation 2016/679 ("Regulation"), gives you information regarding the processing of your personal data within the whistleblowing procedure.
+Ca' Foscari University of Venice, as part of its institutional aims and in fulfilment of the obligations set forth in article 13 of EU Regulation 2016/679 ("Regulation"), gives you information regarding the processing of personal data collected by the University when you report an illicit conduct through the University whistleblowing procedure.
+Please be aware that you must have become aware of the illicit conduct that you are reporting as part of a working/contract relationship with the to be able to be protected by the safeguards provided by art.
+54-bis D. lgs. n.
+165/2001 and art.
+3 of L. n.
+179/2017.

 1) Data Controller